Hg03/100-Days-Of-Machine-Learning/docs/Day 4.md

 ![Alt text](assets/head.png)

-## Info and describe
+## Info and describe 🤡

-As we can see, data contains numerical features as well as categorical features, let's view it and also understand `max` , `min`, `mean` etc of all the features for statistical analysis.
+As we can see, data contains numerical features as well as categorical features, let's view it and also understand `max` , `min`, `count`, `mean` etc of all the features for statistical analysis.

 ```python
 data.info()